 The main principles of Material Design are:

 There is no such thing as a separate material UI library.
 There is an implementation of a material design for a specific framework/library.
 MaybeWorks developers specialize on Material UI from Angular and MUI from React.
 We use them to develop apps for Android and iOS, including cross-platform solutions and web apps.
+Understanding what is ReactJS and how it integrates with Material UI helps in leveraging its adaptability across different front-end needs.
 If you’re considering an alternative to ReactJS, it’s worth noting that Material UI works seamlessly across multiple frameworks, making it adaptable for various front-end needs.
 Benefits of Material Design:

 We use the MUI library for React-based apps to create Material Design because it saves our developers time and effort while ensuring a consistent, beautiful, and accessible UI.